mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 ## 5. Authentication

-To authenticate requests made to the services in the cluster we will use the [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) service.
+To authenticate requests made to the services in the cluster we use the [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) service.

 ### 5.1.
 App registration on Azure Active Directory

-We need to create our APP registration on Azure Active Directory:
+First create an APP registration on Azure Entra ID (previouly Azure Active Directory):

 1. Create the new APP registration (Single tenant).
-2. In the `Authentication` left menu add a new Web Platform configuration with:
+2. In the `Authentication` left menu, add a new Web Platform configuration with:
 1. Redirect URL: `https://{DOMAIN}.cloudapp.azure.com/oauth2/callback`.
 2. Front-channel logout URL: `https://{DOMAIN}.cloudapp.azure.com/oauth2/sign_out`.
-3. In the `Certificates & secrets` left menu add a new client secret.
+3. In the `Certificates & secrets` left menu, add a new client secret.
 Make sure to copy the newly created secret value, which will be the `{CLIENT_SECRET}` used below.
 4. In the `API permissions` left menu click on `Microsoft.Graph` and select the `email` and `openid` permissions (OpenID permissions).
 You won't need `User.Read`, so you can remove it.
 5. In the `Expose an API` left menu, click on `set` near to `Application ID URI`, use the suggested value and click `Save`.
 6. In the `Manifest` left menu, add or update the `accessTokenAcceptedVersion` in the JSON config to `2` (integer, not string - `"accessTokenAcceptedVersion": 2`).

 ### 5.2.
 Configure secrets for causal-services Helm Chart

 The `causal-services` helm chart is configured to use OAuth2 Proxy to authenticate and authorize requests.
-For it to properly work we will need to create a few secrets in the kubernetes cluster.
-The following file (`oauth-secrets.yaml`) highlights them:
+For it to properly work we will need to create a few secrets in the Kubernetes cluster.
+The following file (`oauth-secrets.yaml`) is used:

 ```yaml
 apiVersion: v1